obsidian-toaster/project/project-guide.md

 For each user story defined, an ERD card will be prepared containing the description about the proposition and a link to a document including the technical information required to develop the feature.
 Such Google Doc should contain different sections covering the following topics: High Level Architecture, Technology/Frameworks used & versions, Diagrams (sequence, class, ...) supporting the description about the feature.

 Remark : The rule to be followed when the ERD is developed will be that it should be considered as a unit of work or unit of delivery.
-If it will require multiple deliveries (documentation, development, ...) then it should be splitted in multiple units and referenced as such within the Release list.
+If it will require multiple deliveries (documentation, development, ...) then it should be split in multiple units and referenced as such within the Release list.

 ## ERD Management & Sprints